phetdam/touketsu/README.rst

 errors led to the creation of a new instance attribute instead of the modification of an existing instance attribute.

-  Note: [#]_

-  The code is undergoing significant changes but is somewhat ready for use.
-  Proper documentation is in the process of being written; currently ``doc/source`` contains a very old and no longer relevant set of documentation from the early stages of the project.
-Please take a look if you are curious.

-.. [#] One may notice that I used a block quote, not the ``.. note::`` directive.
-This renders better in Github when there is no HTML theme in place to generate fancier output.

 Installation
 ------------